riceissa/issarice.com/wiki/status-tags.md

 > [W]hen participants in writing groups read "finished" writing, the
 > language of the group often became acerbic or vacuous because members
 > felt (perhaps unconsciously) that they had no purpose.

+"This page is a draft, so the content on here might be incomplete, unpolished, incorrect, or otherwise not up to the same level of quality as finished pages.
+Also note that this page was created to externalize some ideas; these ideas are in no way endorsed."